Achiote Seeds: A Complete Guide to Flavor, Uses, and Buying Tips

 Achiote Paste Blend of seeds, oil, and spices Perfect for marinating meat and creating rich sauces

-Where to Buy: Achiote seeds are available at specialty grocery stores, Latin markets, and online retailers like Amazon or Spice House.
-Look for organic and non-GMO options if possible.
+Where to Buy: Available at specialty grocery stores, Latin markets, and reputable online retailers like Amazon or Spice House.
+Look for organic and non-GMO options.

 Quality Tips: Fresh achiote seeds should be bright orange and free from mold or discoloration.
-Avoid overly dry or brittle seeds, as they may have lost their potency.
+Avoid overly dry or brittle seeds, as they may have lost potency.
+Store in airtight containers away from light and moisture for maximum freshness.

 Achiote Seeds Buying Guide